Please select the second broker

-Signing up and gaining access to Demo platforms took a matter of seconds and we were given the option of not committing to an excessive amount of follow up correspondence.
-The Demo account is only available for a fixed period, for example in the UK this is 12 weeks.
+We signed up for a free demo account when we did our City Index broker review.
+Signing up and gaining access to Demo platforms on City Index broker took a matter of seconds and we were given the option of not committing to an excessive amount of follow up correspondence.
+The City Index Demo account is only available for a fixed period, for example in the UK this is 12 weeks.

 Live trading accounts require a minimum opening balance of £100 and traders can choose to open a: CFD account, a spread betting account, or indeed an account that supports both types of trading.
 City Index are particularly strong in the spread betting space which is a form of trading that has certain tax advantages for some account holders.